 From the start, Dixie played an important role in the life of the city.

 It maintained Montgomery’s trolley system, the first electricity-powered streetcar system in the U.S. It installed wiring and performed electrical maintenance and repairs in homes and businesses around town.
-As the town grew and prospered over the next ten decades, so did Crump’s company.
+As the town grew and prospered over the next 10 decades, so did Crump’s company.

-Rest assured that we are not just “electricians who became plumbers and HVAC technicians”.
+Rest assured that we are not just “electricians who became plumbers and HVAC technicians.”.
 Each expertise is a separate skill and we hired experienced plumbers and technicians, and then trained them on the “Dixie Difference” you’ve come to expect from our electricians.